johnmgoodman/Mophemer/README.md

 >   * (nothing)
 >     * when *speak* occurs after *(nothing)*

-This example does not include all of the contexts that Morphemer creates for *speak* in "unspeakable", "speaker", and "speak"; *able* also contains *abl*, *ab*, and *a* and *un* contains *n*.
-These context segments are also recognized by Morphemer as Morphemes, however.
+This example does not include all of the contexts that Morphemer creates for *speak* in "unspeakable", "speaker", and "speak"; *un* contains *n* and *able* contains *abl*, *ab*, and *a*.
+Each of these can pair with their complementary context(s) (*un* with *able*, *abl*, *ab* and *a*), resulting in a Morpheme with a quickly-growing collection of contexts.
+Also, every context segment is a Morpheme with its own contextual rules.

+### Generating a random word

+Morphemer's `generateUtterance()` can create words by joining morphemes that are selected randomly but that adhere to contextual rules.
+It selects randomly from all of the existing word-initial Morphemes then selects one from the context of the first Morpheme.